dcmiddle/sandbox/README.md

 Now if you go back to your browser you'll see a pull request button available (on either the original repo or on your fork).

+## Hint 2

+If you are collaborating on a text file document (like this one) the web-based interface seems relatively easy to use.